User-Value Properties

-Once they're added to the system, they can be utilized like any other property, including for annotation purposes, root cause analysis, version comparison, and production monitoring, allowing flexibility and customizability.
+Once added to the system, User-Value properties can be utilized like any other property.
+They are available for a wide range of purposes, including annotation, root cause analysis, version comparison, and production monitoring, thus enhancing the depth and versatility of your evaluations.

 Metadata Properties